Words and images by Greg Mansfield

 Weller’s accounts gained credibility when an overnight guest reported waking to find a small blonde girl in a floral dress standing at the foot of their bed – matching previous descriptions perfectly.

-- Electrical equipment behaves erratically
+- Electrical equipment behaved erratically

-- Objects move mysteriously behind the bar
+- Objects moved mysteriously behind the bar

 Raglan Castle